AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 				<b>PayPal PLUS Wall</b>
 			</td>
 			<td>
-				A link with the container <strong>Checkout: Override payment method</strong> replaces all previous payment methods with the PayPal PLUS Wall.
+				A link with the container <strong>Checkout: Override payment method replaces all previous payment methods with the PayPal PLUS Wall.
+A link with the container Checkout: Override payment method</strong> replaces all previous payment methods with the PayPal PLUS Wall.
 Any payment methods offered in addition to those inside the Wall&nbsp;– PayPal, Debit, Credit card and pay upon invoice&nbsp;– will be displayed below these four inside the wall in order of their priority. <a id="10." name="10."></a>
 			</td>
 		</tr>
 		<tr>